-Life Insurance in the amount of \$20,000 is provided for staff whose salary exceeds \$20,000 per year.
+\$20,000 of Life Insurance is provided for staff whose salary exceeds \$20,000 per year.

 D. Disability Insurance

 The Board shall provide long-term disability insurance for each employee covered by this Agreement.
 Benefits shall be payable upon the expiration of a 30 day elimination period at 66 2/3 percent of annual contractual salary plus fringe benefits.